Ezelpy/HomeLabServer/README.md

 # Monitoring & Observability

+The homelab uses separate pipelines for metrics and log collection.

 ---

 ## Metrics Monitoring

-This  collects host and Docker metrics with Telegraf to then store them in InfluxDB so that we can visualize the data in Grafana.
+Host and container metrics are collected with Telegraf, stored in InfluxDB, and visualized in Grafana.

 ```mermaid
 graph LR